 I recently had a reader email to ask me where I found my markers.
 This is the exact set we have.
 According to Amazon, I ordered them on May 19, 2019.
 We’ve been using them ever since and they’re still working fine.

 Dot markers are fairly low mess, but kids can make anything messy.
 For a guaranteed no-mess activity, use these dab a dot printables with colorful round label stickers.
 This makes a great quiet time activity for car rides, plane trips, and doctor’s offices.
 Make sure to get 5/8″ or 3/4″ round stickers – 1″ round stickers are too big for the circles on the printables.
+My daughter is using stickers with her Easter dot marker pages in the photo below:

 Your child can place the manipulatives with their hands or use bamboo tongs, plastic tweezers, or small silicone tipped tongs to transfer the pompoms from a bowl onto the coloring page.
 Once pompoms become easy, you can move on to more challenging objects like dried chickpeas.